 If the plugin is active, then click on Deactivate before proceeding with your plugin deletion …

-If you would like to review a list of all the files that will be deleted before proceeding any further, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” screen …
+If you need to browse all the files that will be deleted before proceeding, then click on the “Click to view entire list of files which will be deleted” link in the “Delete Plugin” section …

-A complete list of files associated with the plugin that you are about to delete will be listed on your screen …
+The entire list of files belonging to the plugin that you are about to delete will display on your screen …

-If you are positively sure that you want to proceed and delete the selected plugin, then click on the Yes, Delete these files button …
+If you are sure that you want to proceed and delete the plugin files, then click on the Yes, Delete these files button …

 Click the Apply button …

-Once you have selected all of the plugins that you want to delete, select Delete from the Bulk Actions drop down menu …
+Once you have selected all the plugins that you want deleted, choose Delete from the Bulk Actions drop down menu …

 Click Apply …

-A list of all selected plugins will be displayed in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and remove all of the plugins listed …
+A list of all selected plugins will be displayed in the Delete Plugins area.
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to go ahead and remove all of the selected plugins …

-In addition to the methods shown above, you can use other WordPress plugins that let you manage your WordPress plugins.
+As well as the methods shown above, you can install a number of third-party tools that let you manage your WordPress plugins.

 Health Check & troubleshooting